Complete list of Exhibitions in London this month (May 2026)

 Further down the page you’ll find comprehensive lists of exhibitions in London by category.
 But first, some of the shows I’m most excited for this month.

-For me, the standout opening this month is David Hockney at the Serpentine (from 12 March), his first ever exhibition at the gallery, and totally free.
-It brings his celebrated 90-metre-long frieze A Year in Normandie to London for the first time, alongside new iPad paintings and the Moon Room.
+David Hockney’s show at the Serpentine remains open until August – arguably the best free art exhibition in the city, bringing his celebrated 90-metre-long frieze A Year in Normandie to London for the first time, alongside new iPad paintings and the Moon Room.

-For history lovers, I’d recommend the British Museum’s two major ongoing exhibitions: the Samurai and Hawai’i: A Kingdom Crossing Oceans.
-Both are only on until May, so don’t miss your opportunity.
-The Imperial War Museum London is also hosting a typically excellent show on wartime art in London, one of the best free exhibitions in the city.
+For history lovers, my top pick is the Imperial War Museum London’s excellent show on wartime art in London, one of the best free exhibitions in the city.

 And finally, for families, you’re spoilt for choice this month.
 Pick of the bunch is the Young V&A’s ‘Inside Aardman: Wallace & Gromit and Friends’ exhibition – honestly, what could be better?
 The British Library is also hosting an interactive Fairy Tales exhibition.